RRC-ACE-Outreach/TechCamp/TechCamp - Information Security/README.md

 nmap 192.168.56.0/24
 ```

 ---

 <h2>Where can I learn more?</h2>

+Virtual machines like the one we attacked - Metasploitable - can be found online on sites like (https://vulnhub.com).
+The toolset we used for hacking can be found on the Kali website: (https://kali.org).
+The environment we used for our virtualization inside of Azure is called VirtualBox: (https://www.virtualbox.org).

 If you wish to learn more about security audits and the many different kinds of attacks that can happen to a website, visit [https://www.owasp.org, ](https://www.owasp.org/)the Open Web Application Security Project.
 This is a community built around the idea of letting the public know about the different types of attacks that can happen, and how to prevent them.